sangychun/notebooks/linux/06_conda_environments.md

 ### **How?
 (Part 1)**

-There are multiple solutions to the problem described aboved, and the solution we will focus on in this section are `Virtual Environments`.
+There are multiple solutions to some of the problems described above, and the solution we will focus on in this section are `Virtual Environments`.

 However, before going in to detail on `Virtual Environments`, let's take a step back and look broadly at the available solutions.